Can Midlife Make You Miserable?

 Solutions: unfortunately, during menopause sleep patterns are often disrupted for a variety of reasons: anxiety, bladder, issues, hot flushes, and night sweats.

 Get hormonal issues under control and learn good sleep hygiene habits, such as regular bedtime hours.
-Exercise early regularly and avoid caffeine, alcohol, or nicotine, which interfere with sleep.
+Exercise regularly in the early evening and avoid caffeine, alcohol, or nicotine, which interfere with sleep.

 10. Heart problems